unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 - a bit of perl knowledge (really a bit, the perl code is less than 10 lines ;)

-- patience (building uWSGI+psgi+coroae and the rpi requires 13 minutes)
+- patience (building uWSGI+psgi+coroae on the rpi requires 13 minutes)

 uWSGI subsystems and plugins
 ****************************